Diabetes: Naming

-Other animals
+Diabetes in other animals

 Diabetes can occur in mammals or reptiles.
 Birds do not develop diabetes because of their unusually high tolerance for elevated blood glucose levels.
+There is some indication that amphibians have the ability to develop diabetes.

 In animals, diabetes is most commonly encountered in dogs and cats.
 Middle-aged animals are most commonly affected.
 Female dogs are twice as likely to be affected as males, while according to some sources, male cats are more prone than females.
 In both species, all breeds may be affected, but some small dog breeds are particularly likely to develop diabetes, such as Miniature Poodles.

 Feline diabetes is strikingly similar to human type 2 diabetes.
 The Burmese, Russian Blue, Abyssinian, and Norwegian Forest cat breeds are at higher risk than other breeds.
 Overweight cats are also at higher risk.

 The symptoms may relate to fluid loss and polyuria, but the course may also be insidious.
 Diabetic animals are more prone to infections.
 The long-term complications recognized in humans are much rarer in animals.
 The principles of treatment (weight loss, oral antidiabetics, subcutaneous insulin) and management of emergencies (e.g. ketoacidosis) are similar to those in humans.